arutinn/free_images_app/README.md

 ## Task list:

-Search the high quality free photos (using Unsplash  API): -done
+- [x] Search the high quality free photos (using Unsplash  API):
-* by keyword -done
+* by keyword
-* random photo -done
+* random photo

-Can choose the size of photo -done
+- [x] Can choose the size of photo

-Display some info about photo -done
+- [x] Display some info about photo

-Generate a link to download current photo -done
+- [x] Generate a link to download current photo

-Can chose the quantity photos on page -done
+- [x] Can chose the quantity photos on page

-Add social share buttons (Facebook, Vk and etc) -done
+- [x] Add social share buttons (Facebook, Vk and etc)

-User authentication and authorization -done
+- [x] User authentication and authorization

-Allow users to bookmark their favorite images -done
+- [x] Allow users to bookmark their favorite images

-Add some stats -done
+- [x] Add some stats

-Add calendar (or date with time) on homepage -done
+- [x] Add calendar (or date with time) on homepage

-Some frontend feachers (Bootstrap or try another framework)
+- [x] Some frontend feachers (Bootstrap or try another framework)
-* Add Sigh In, Sigh Up, Forgot password?, Registration pages -done
+* Add Sigh In, Sigh Up, Forgot password?, Registration pages
-* Add random photo, home, favorite list pages -done
+* Add random photo, home, favorite list pages
-* Add new search, previous searches, list of users, statistics pages -done
+* Add new search, previous searches, list of users, statistics pages
-* Add navigation menu -done
+* Add navigation menu
-* Add footer -done
+* Add footer
 ---

-Fix bugs
+- [ ] Fix bugs

-Deploy to Heroku
+- [ ] Deploy to Heroku